synthetos/TinyG/support/readme_master.md

 The current master version is 0.95, BUILD 370.01 Please refer to the [TinyG wiki](https://github.com/synthetos/TinyG/wiki) for documentation and user manuals

-**IMPORTANT: If you are running a TinyG version 6 or earlier be sure to set the $hv value to 6 after you load version 0.95.
-Run $hv=6 and verify that it took.
-This addresses HW changes between the versions.**

 The previous master version is 0.94, BUILD 339.09 (GoGo Boots)
 Changelog: